mnokka/Dockerserver/README.md

 ### Test ###

-* Web browser: locahost:9090  or localhost:9090/cat
+* Web browser: locahost:9090  or localhost:9090/cat or localhost:9090/sulo
-* curl localhost:9090 or curl localhost:9090/cat
+* curl localhost:9090 or curl localhost:9090/cat or curl localhost:9090/cat